To Do lists may seem outdated, but they are still one of the best productivity methods around.

 -Write tomorrow’s To Do list the day before.
 That way, you have an accurate and updated To Do list every morning.

 Beyond the obvious benefit of organizing your tasks into actionable steps that are easy to finish, there is another huge benefit here.
 Since your brain can only handle so much information at one time, simple tasks like “Call Mom” or “Go the bank” take up valuable mental space.
 By writing everything down, you free up mental real estate and can think more clearly.
 This reduces stress and allows you to think more creatively about your business and life.

 But a word of caution.
-Remember to keep to do lists short.
-Too many people fail because their list become pages and pages and pages of things to do.
+Keep to do lists short.
+Too many people fail because there list become pages and pages and pages of things to do.
 So prioritise.
-What really needs to be done today, this week or this month?
+What needs to be done today, this week or this month?
 What are real tasks rather than aspirations?